-Usually the most pronounced and first to appear, gait disturbances range from mild imbalance or instability to an inability to stand or walk.
-Walking difficulties occur in almost all patients with INPH.
-Dementia without walking difficulties usually does not occur with INPH.
+Usually the most pronounced and first symptoms to appear are, gait disturbances range from mild imbalance or instability to an inability to stand or walk.
+Walking difficulties occur in almost all patients with iNPH.
+Dementia without walking difficulties usually does not occur with iNPH.
 A person's gait may be wide-based, short-stepped, slow and shuffling.
 Individuals have trouble picking up their feet and often trip and fall.
 They describe the feeling as "feet stuck to the floor."
 Turning around often requires many small steps.